dev-build-deploy/reuse-me/README.md

 ## Command Line Interface

-The CLI tool can be used for local operations around your gith repository, incl:
+The CLI tool can be used for local operations around your git repository, incl:

 - Validation of locally modified files
 - Full validation of your repository